 Wanted Dead or Alive: Lactobacillus plantarum HKL-137

-For decades, we’ve been accustomed to recommending live probiotic organisms that must be refrigerated to retain their viability.
-So it came as a huge surprise to find that ‘HKL’ stands for ‘Heat-Killed Lactobacillus’.
+For decades, we’ve been accustomed to ingesting live probiotic organisms that must be refrigerated to retain their viability.
+So, it came as a huge surprise to find that ‘HKL’ stands for ‘Heat-Killed Lactobacillus’.
 These bacteria are grown until their activity and their number are maximised – and then they are killed by the application of heat, the very thing we thought would make them useless!

 How HKL-137 led us to new product development

 The focus of our company, Cell-Logic is primarily on developing demonstrably effective formulations for clinicians specialising in Nutritional Medicine and Nutrigenomics and then to provide in-depth professional education to support our formulations.

 HKL-137 was clearly a perfect fit for our new clinical gut health programme, Gut Ecology & Metabolic Modulation Protocol (G.E.M.M.), a system designed to prevent and treat disease via the gut-immune interface.
 It was already known that Lactobacillus plantarum was capable of improving the gut barrier and reducing intestinal permeability, a key factor in promoting food intolerance.
 The knowledge that HKL-137 yields a stable and measurable source of LTA provided us with the confidence to assume that it would likely assist the sulforaphane which is the foundation to the high-potency formulations we use to enhance the activity of the gut-immune interface.

 Even though our primary focus is on educating clinicians on the G.E.M.M.
 Protocol, HKL-137 showed such promise that we wanted to make it also available to consumers.
 Better still, HKL-137 has a long shelf-life and is both heat-stable and acid-stable, three clear advantages over a live probiotic supplement.